rust-embedded/book/src/start/registers.md

 ## Using a Peripheral Access Crate (PAC)

-We won't get very far with our embedded software development if we restrict ourselves to only the basic peripherals included with every Cortex-M. At some point, we're going to need to write some code that's specific to the particular microcontroller we're using.
+We won't get very far with our embedded software development if we restrict ourselves to only the basic peripherals included with every Cortex-M. At some point, we're going to need to write some code that's specific to the particular micro-controller we're using.
 In this example, let's assume we have an Texas Instruments TM4C123 - a middling 80MHz Cortex-M4 with 256 KiB of Flash.
 We're going to pull in the [tm4c123x] crate to make use of this chip.

 ```rust
 #![no_std]